Part 1: Introduction to TMSA & Mould Illness/CIRS

 For the colonization theory Dr. Joseph Brewer, Dr. Neil Nathan, Dr. Janette Hope are the leading proponents.
 See references section for papers.

 Yes.
 Borrelia species (Lyme disease) and the parasite Babesia (Babesiosis) transmitted through tick bites also produce biotoxins and can cause CIRS even after the infection is eradicated.
-CIRS can also be caused by eating reef fish contaminated with toxins causing cigutera, or exposure to bodies of water with toxic blue-green algae or dinoflagellates.
+CIRS can also be caused by eating reef fish contaminated with toxins causing ciguatera, or exposure to bodies of water with toxic blue-green algae or dinoflagellates.

 - Shoemaker, R., & Ryan, J. (2014).
 US Patent No. 20,140,046,143 A. Washington, DC: U.S. Patent and Trademark Office.
 Google patents

-In two ways
+In a number of ways

 Reference: Shoemaker, R.C., Giclas, P, Crowder, C, House, D.E., & Glovsky, M. (2008).
-Complement split products C3a and C4a are early markers of acute lyme disease in tick bite patients in the United States.
+Complement split products C3a and C4a are early markers of acute Lyme disease in tick bite patients in the United States.
 International archives of allergy and immunology, 146(3), 255-61. doi: 10.1159/000116362 | PMID 18270493 | Full text

 You can see the CIRS clusters on the symptom page.